 The hackers accessed these accounts so that they could tweet on their behalf, leveraging their influence to encourage followers to send a bitcoin transfer.

-Within a few hours, more than $100,000 had been stolen because of this hack; making this Twitter’s biggest ever security breach.
+Within a few hours, more than $100,000 had been stolen; making this Twitter’s biggest-ever security breach.

 “We detected what we believe to be a coordinated social engineering attack by people who successfully targeted some of our employees with access to internal systems and tools.”